 Protein Chart Analysis

 The following is my favorite supplement.
 You can buy this at most Shoppers or Loblaws locations.
 If not, you can also purchase it online.
 It’s one of the cleanest on the market, has a great amino acid profile and is a great price compared to the competition.
 There are some other great brands out there but most of the time you’re paying for just that, the brand and a fancy package.
 If you can’t afford supplements then stick to other clean sources like eggs, fish (salmon in particular), chicken and quinoa as a few examples.
-Another supplement I really like is Temple bars.
+Another supplement I really like are Paleo bars.
 It’s not easy finding protein bars out there that contain natural ingredients but this is as about as close as you’re going to get.
-However, there are some others to add to the list like Paleo bars using all natural ingredients.
-Next up would be Quest Bars but they contain some misleading ingredients like artificial sweeteners and low-quality fiber.
-We will get into which ingredients to watch out for a little later.
+Next up would be Quest Bars but they contain some misleading ingredients like artificial sweeteners and some have carcinogenic palm oils.
 Have questions – Call us or shoot us an email.
 We offer unlimited support, free of charge!
 Stay fit and active everyone.